HuiLin0220/Usformer/README.md

 # Usformer: A Small Network for Left Atrium Segmentation of 3D LGE MRI
+Code for two papers:
+(1)
+(2) Usformer: A Small Network for Left Atrium Segmentation of 3D LGE MRI

 Usformer is developed based on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.

 ## References and Acknowledgements:
+Usformer is developed on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.
+The  Left Atrium Segmentation project is funded by

       @article{Usformer,
       title = {Usformer: A Small Network for Left Atrium Segmentation of 3D LGE MRI},